wolfSSL/documentation/wolfSSL/src/chapter07.md

 #### Custom OID

 Custom OID injection and parsing was introduced in wolfSSL version 5.3.0.
-The macros WOLFSSL_CUSTOM_OID and HAVE_OID_ENCODING must be defined to make use of custom extensions.
-After building wolfSSL with these macros the function wc_SetCustomExtension can be used to set a custom extension in a Cert struct.
+The enable options --enable-certgen and --enable-asn=template must be used along with the macros; WOLFSSL_CUSTOM_OID and HAVE_OID_ENCODING for working with custom extensions.
+After building wolfSSL with these settings the function wc_SetCustomExtension can be used to set a custom extension in a Cert struct.

 ## Certificate Loading